AdobeDocs/commerce-extensibility/src/pages/starter-kit/create-integration.md

    aio app use --merge
    ```

 1. The `app.config.yaml` in the repo's root directory defines which packages to deploy.
 The Starter Kit provides packages for Commerce products, customers, orders, shipments, and stocks and their external back office counterparts.
-Comment out any packages that you do not need to deploy.
+Comment out any unneeded packages that are not applicable to your project.

    **Note:** The `info` action is enabled by default.
-This action helps us monitor the adoption of the Starter Kit.
-Please do not disable, remove, or rename the `info` action.
+This action is reserved for future use.
+Do not disable or delete the `info` action.

 #### Deploy the project